dart-lang/build/builder_pkgs/mockito/README.md

 use `@override` methods for either the entire interface, or with `extends Fake` to skip some parts of the interface.

-Similarly, a class which `extends Mock` should _never_ have any `@override` methods.
-These can't be stubbed by tests and can't be tracked and verified by Mockito.
+Similarly, a class which `extends Mock` should _never_ have any implementation.
+It should not define any `@override` methods, and it should not mixin any implementations.
+Actual member definitions can't be stubbed by tests and can't be tracked and verified by Mockito.
 A mix of test defined stubbed responses and mock defined overrides will lead to confusion.
-It is OK to define _static_ utilities on a class which `extends Mock` if it helps with code structure.
+It is OK to define *static* utilities on a class which `extends Mock` if it helps with code structure.

 ## Frequently asked questions